 I’ve had some time today to peruse through some of my old content on LinkedIn, seeing if there’s anything that would be worth reposting onto this website.
 This was one of those posts I had on my very first version of this website, but the post was lost after the two redesigns I implemented for the website.
 This is also a client I don’t have right now, but it was still an incredible experience to know even when I was starting out over two and a half years ago that my skills could immediately help someone out then and especially now as I keep becoming more advanced in what I know how to do.

-Nonetheless, I still think even though I wrote this post over two years ago, there’s a lot of relevant information that could be applied even now in 2019!
+Nonetheless, I still think even though I wrote this post over two years ago, there’s a lot of relevant information that could be applied even now in 2023 and beyond!
 I will be reposting other content I have on my LinkedIn on here as well.
 I also took the time to run the post through Grammarly, and it’s fantastic to see how much I’ve improved in content marketing over the last couple of years the more I kept doing it for myself and others.

 Finding Your First Digital Marketing Client From Square One